python-discord/sir-lancebot/.github/ISSUE_TEMPLATE/feature.md

 <!-- Delete this section if there are no details to add -->

-## Would you like to reserve implementing it?
+## Would you like to implement this yourself?
 <!-- Replace [ ] with [x] with your choice -->

-- [ ] I'd like to implement the feature
+- [ ] I'd like to implement this feature myself
-- [ ] Anyone can implement the feature
+- [ ] Anyone can implement this feature